Roman Verostko

-Roman Verostko (born September 12, 1929) is an American artist and educator who creates code-generated imagery, known as algorithmic art.
+Roman Verostko (September 12, 1929 – June 1, 2024) was an American artist and educator who created code-generated imagery, known as algorithmic art.
 Verostko developed his own software for generating original art based on form ideas he had developed as an artist in the 1960s.
 His software controls the drawing arm of a machine known as a pen plotter that was designed primarily for engineering and architectural drawing.
 In coding his software Verostko conceives of the machine's drawing arm as an extension or prosthesis for his own drawing arm.
 The plotter normally draws with ink pens but Verostko adapted oriental brushes to fit the drawing arm and wrote interactive routines for achieving brush strokes with his plotters.
 In 1995, he co-founded the Algorists with Jean-Pierre Hébert.

 Biography

 Roman Verostko was born in Tarrs, Pennsylvania, a coal-mining town fifty miles east of Pittsburgh.
-A painter in his early life, he also studied as a Benedictine monk at Saint Vincent Seminary in Latrobe, Pennsylvania from 1952 to 1968, joining the faculty there in 1963.
+A painter in his early life, he also studied as a Benedictine monk at Saint Vincent Seminary in Latrobe, Pennsylvania, from 1952 to 1968, joining the faculty there in 1963.
 His monastic travels took him to places such as New York, Washington, and Paris.
 After leaving religious life in 1968, he continued experimenting with automatic drawing that led him to explore methods of writing code to achieve some form of computer automatism.
 This led him to redirect all his artistic practices toward algorithmic art.
 He married Alice Wagstaff in August 1968.
 She was a psychologist and gave seminars at the monastery when Verostko met her.
 She died in 2009.
-He now resides in Minneapolis, Minnesota, where he taught at the Minneapolis College of Art and Design (MCAD) from 1968 to 1994 and holds the title of Professor Emeritus.
+He resided in Minneapolis, Minnesota, where he taught at the Minneapolis College of Art and Design (MCAD) from 1968 to 1994 and held the title of Professor Emeritus.
+Verostko died in Minneapolis on June 1, 2024, at the age of 94.